giovancombo/DLA-Labs/lab3/README.md

 # Deep Learning Applications: Laboratory #3 - DRL

 In this Laboratory I will explore the land of Deep Reinforcement Learning and its application to Navigation problems and simulations.
+Some of the most important theoretical concepts about this Lab were learned from [this excellent Andrej Karpathy blog post](http://karpathy.github.io/2016/05/31/rl/).

 For this Lab, I will create a new *conda* environment named **DRL**, in order to work with the great number of libraries that are specifically dedicated to DRL tasks.